Rocket Factory Augsburg: Argo cargo spacecraft

 In 2023, RFA unveiled the plans for manufacturing a space station cargo vehicle, named Argo.
-It is 3.7 m in diameter and 7.7 m long, has a dry mass of 5200kg, and is supposed to carry up to 15.5 cubic meters and 4,000 kg of cargo.
-The capsule is equipped with a Inflatable Atmospheric Decelerator (IAD) on its back end, provided by Atmos Space Cargo, allowing the entire vehicle to return back to Earth.
-Propulsion is provided by two Fenix engines used on Redshift, and 24 RCS thrusters, while power is provided by four solar panels.
-Argo’s first demo mission is planned for 2028.
+It would be 3.7 m in diameter and 7.7 m long, have a dry mass of 5200 kg, and is supposed to carry up to 15.5 cubic meters and 4,000 kg of cargo.
+The capsule would be equipped with an Inflatable Atmospheric Decelerator (IAD) on its back end, provided by Atmos Space Cargo, allowing the entire vehicle to return to Earth.
+Propulsion would be provided by two Fenix engines used on Redshift, and 24 RCS thrusters, while power would be provided by four solar panels.
+Argo's first demo mission was planned for 2028.

 PROTEIN heavy lifter study

-In 2023, RFA participated in ESA's PROTEIN study, calling for the creation of a concept of an heavy lift launch vehicle capable of carrying up to 10,000 tons of cargo to low-Earth orbit per year, while not exceeding a recurring cost of 280€/kg payload to orbit.
+In 2023, RFA participated in ESA's PROTEIN study, calling for the creation of a concept of a heavy lift launch vehicle capable of carrying up to 10,000 tons of cargo to low-Earth orbit per year, while not exceeding a recurring cost of €280/kg payload to orbit.
 RFA's concept was 7m in diameter and between 130 and 140m in length (depending on the presence or absence of a third stage), utilizing methalox engines for its 1st stage and hydrolox engines for its second stage, with both stages landing vertically.